Komrod/web-servo/README.md

 ## TODO

-- Get additional informations about the uploaded files
-- Tutorial to set up a server from scratch
 - Tutorial to script, get POST data and uploaded files
 - Tutorial for multiple servers
 - Password protected directory